House Sparrow Survey 2016

 House sparrows are a highly sedentary and colonial species that has been associated with man for at least 10,000 years.
 Most house sparrows do not venture further than 100m from the colony.
 This means that once a local colony dies out it, it is highly unlikely to be re-established.
 The Group ran a survey of Ipswich's house sparrows in 2006, and we are surveyed at two levels in 2006

-We are running a small catch-up survey in 2017 to complete some parts we didn't get to last year
+includes results of a small catch-up survey in 2017 to complete some parts we didn't get to last year

 house sparrow ID